GFW High School

-GFW High School is a secondary school located in Winthrop, Minnesota.
+GFW High School is a secondary school located in Winthrop, Minnesota, United States.
 It is part of the GFW Schools school district.

 Academics

 Four advanced placement courses are offered (Government, Calculus, Literature, and Biology).
 At the end of these courses students take an exam, and depending on their score they may earn college credits.

 Athletics

 The school offers the following sports:

 GFW is a member of the Tomahawk conference for all sports except football (which the conference doesn't offer).
 For football, GFW is a member of the Gopher Valley AA conference.